-Kimberly Hill Knott is running for Congress in the 13th Congressional District of Michigan.
+Kimberly Hill Knott, a Democrat, is running for Congress in the 13th Congressional District of Michigan.
 For over two decades, Kimberly has served the people of the great state of Michigan as a dedicated congressional staffer, a relentless community organizer and a successful small business owner.
 She wants to take her knowledge of the district, coalition building skills, and collaborative leadership style to the US House of Representatives to represent Michigan’s 13th Congressional District.

 The daughter of a successful small-business entrepreneur, Kimberly’s early experiences of watching her father give employment opportunities to ex-offenders and the chronically unemployed gave her insight into the importance of small businesses and giving people a helping hand to better themselves and their families during tough times.
 Watching her father’s kindness taught her that compassion is free, and thoughtful leadership can create brilliant opportunities for a brighter future.